michaelfranzl/rpi23-gen-image/README.md

 ### Kernel compilation directly on the Rasberry

 In case you want to compile and deploy another Mainline Linux kernel directly on the Raspberry, proceed as described above, but you don't need the `ARCH` and `CROSS_COMPILE` flags.
-Instead, you need the `-fno-pic` compiler flag for modules:
+Instead, you need the `-fno-pic` compiler flag for modules.
+The following is just the compilation step:

-    {{ configure kernel }}

     make -j5 CFLAGS_MODULE="-fno-pic"
     make modules_install # install into /lib/modules/